danramteke/leaf-press/README.md

 After making changes, run `leaf-press build`

+To scaffold a new blog post, with today's date as the default, run `leaf-press new`

 Although `leaf-press serve` isn't implemented yet, it prints out a [docker](https://www.docker.com) command pointed at your current output directory.

 LeafPress is built on [Leaf](https://github.com/vapor/leaf.git), [Vapor](https://github.com/vapor/vapor.git)'s templating engine.
 Here is the [Leaf documentionation](https://docs.vapor.codes/4.0/leaf/overview/).

 ## Config options

+Configuration is stored in `leaf-press.yml`.

+- `distDir`: path to output dir, relative to `leaf-press.yml`
+- `postsPublishPrefix`: prefix for blog posts.
+For example if you want them to render to a `posts` folder or a `blog` folder
+- `pagesDir`: path to pages directory, relative to `leaf-press.yml`.
+Pages are standalone pages on the website
+- `postsDir`: path to posts directory, relative to `leaf-press.yml`.
+Posts need to have a date, and are considered chronological.
+- `staticFilesDir`: path to static files.
+These are copied into the output directory without any processing.
+Useful for images, or for other assets that don't need processing.
+- `templatesDir`: path to templates

 - `postBuildScript` can be used to run minification or CSS helpers.